 The contract’s financing portion will state whether the purchaser is using cash or if this is a financed sale.

-If the buyer is financing this sale, their agent will need to fill out the percentage of the sales price they are financing, the initial interest rate of the loan, the length of the mortgage, and the type of loan.
+If the buyer is financing this sale, their agent will need to fill out the percentage of the sales price being financed, the initial interest rate of the loan, the length of the mortgage, and the type of loan.
 Any discount point information should also be listed.

-In lines 77-80, you may list other financing conditions.
-This is where any seller concessions (meaning when the seller agrees to pay a portion of the closing costs or to provide any credits to the buyer at closing) are written.
+In lines 90-91, you may list other financing conditions.
+This is where seller concessions (when the seller agrees to pay a portion of the closing costs or provide credits to the buyer at closing) are documented.

 Section 9